JonnyBro/beatrun/README.md

 2. **Delete `beatrun` and `vmaniprework` folders in *addons* if you have one!**
 3. Extract `beatrun` and `vmaniprework` folders to *your_game_folder/garrysmod/addons*.
 4. Extract `lua` folder to *your_game_folder/garrysmod*.
-    * `lua` folder constains modules for Discord Rich Presense to work.
-They are open source, visit [this](https://github.com/fluffy-servers/gmod-discord-rpc) to see the source.
+	* `lua` folder constains modules for Discord Rich Presense and Steam Presence to work.
+They are open source, visit [this](https://github.com/fluffy-servers/gmod-discord-rpc) to see the sources of DRP and [this](https://github.com/YuRaNnNzZZ/gmcl_steamrichpresencer) for SP.

 ## Changes added by me
 * [Custom online courses database](https://courses.beatrun.ru)!
 It's free 🤯